chrede88/home-ops/docs/setup.md

 ```

 ## Talos configuration
 The Talos configuration files can be setup using talosctl.
-I'm pretty sure all the generated configuration files should not be made public, so I will remember to add the config files to my `.gitignore`.
+I'm pretty sure all the generated configuration files should not be made public!
+I'll use SOPS with age, but if not then remember to add the config files to `.gitignore`.

 First generate the cluster secrets: